muratk3n/thirdwave/en/README.md

 ---

-Hawley and Cruz made a play for the Trump base, but it sorta backfired on them.
+Hawley and Cruz made a play for the Trump base, but it backfired

 ---